A nonparametric test of spherical symmetry applicable to high dimensional data: Asymptotic properties of the test

 Note that the constant $C(\alpha,\beta)$ in Theorem \ref{minimax-upper-bound} does not depend on the dimension $d$.
 However, $\zeta(F)$ may vary with the dimension.
 We know that under certain regularity conditions \citep[see, e.g.,][]{hall2005geometric, ahn2007high, jung2009pca}, as the dimension increases, pairwise distances among the observations (after appropriate scaling) converge to a constant, and all observations tend to lie on the surface of a sphere of increasing radius.
 So, in such situations, $\zeta(F)$ converges to $0$ as $d$ increases.
-Therefore, one may be curious to know how this test will perform if the dimension and the sample size increase simultaneously.
-Theorem \ref{minimax-upper-bound} answers this question.
-It shows that as long as $n\zeta(F)$ diverges to infinity, irrespective of whether $d$ is fixed or it increases with the sample size, the power of our test converges to one.
-This high-dimensional consistency of our test is asserted by the following theorem.
+Therefore, one may be curious to know how this test will perform if the dimension and the sample size increase simultaneously. {The following theorem answers this question.}